DistributedCollective/Sovryn-Node/README.md

 If yes, it sends an error notification to a telegram group for manual processing.
 If the tx was not confirmed after 10 minutes, it resends the transaction with a higher gas fee.

+The liquidator needs considerable funds in both currencies to be able to liquidate a position.

 ### Install